UNICORE-EU/unicore-docs/source/admin-docs/unicorex/index.rst

 :doc:`manual`
   Installation and Operating the UNICORE/X server.

-:doc:`upgrade`
+:doc:`update`
-  Upgrade the UNICORE/X server to this version.
+  Update a UNICORE/X server to this version.

-:doc:`building`
-  Creating the UNICORE/X and Registry distribution packages.

 .. toctree::